-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-This sheet talks about whether exposure to self-tanners, tanning pills and tanning booths may increase the risk for birth defects over that background risk.
-This information should not take the place of medical care and advice from your health care provider.
+This sheet is about exposure to self-tanners, tanning pills and tanning booths in a pregnancy and while breastfeeding.
+This information should not take the place of medical care and advice from your healthcare provider.

 What are self-tanners?

 Self-tanners are lotions, gels, and sprays that are applied to the skin to darken it, making the skin look “tan” without sun exposure.
 The active ingredient in self-tanners that makes your skin darker is dihydroxyacetone (DHA).
 (Not to be confused with the other DHA, docosahexaenoic acid, an omega-3 fatty acid found in some foods and dietary supplements.)